palonso/MAEST/README.md

 ```

 # Citing

-If you are planning to use MAEST as part of your research, please cite the following work:
+If you are going to use MAEST as part of your research, please consider citing the following work:

 ```
     @inproceedings{alonso2023Efficient,